The-MAS-Network/TheSolution/README-PART3&4.md

 **Admin Requirements:**
+a.
 Prototype Link: Admin UI Design File
+b.
 Mobile View Link: Mobile Admin
+c.
 Desktop View Link: Desktop Admin
+d.
 Develop functionality in the admin panel allowing administrators to:

 **Log In:**
 Create Log-In Screen for the Admin to enter the Admin Dashboard